Prompt engineering for empathic voice interfaces

 General LLM prompting guidelines

-1 # Stay concise
+Stay concise example

 2 Be succinct; get straight to the point.
-Respond directly to the
+Respond directly to the user's most

-3 user's most recent message with only one idea per utterance.
+3 recent message with only one idea per utterance.
+Respond in less than three

-4 Respond in less than three sentences of under twenty words each.
+4 sentences of under twenty words each.

 Understand your LLM’s capabilities

 Different LLMs have varying capabilities, limitations, and context windows.
 More advanced LLMs can handle longer, nuanced prompts, but are often slower and pricier.
 Simpler LLMs are faster and cheaper but require shorter, less complex prompts with fewer instructions and less nuance.
-Some LLMs also have longer context windows - the number of tokens the model can process while generating a response, acting essentially as the model’s memory.
-Tailor your prompt length to fit within the LLM’s context window to ensure the model can use the full conversation history.

 Use sections to divide your prompt

-Separating your prompt into titled sections can help the model distinguish between different instructions and follow the prompt more reliably.
+Separating longer prompts into titled sections helps the model distinguish between different instructions and follow prompts more reliably.
 The recommended format for these sections differs between language model providers.
 For example, OpenAI models often respond best to markdown sections (like ## Role), while Anthropic models respond well to XML tags (like <role> </role>).
 For example:

 XML example